tsilva/curriculum-vitae/README.md

 - **Role:** Lead Software Engineer
 - **Platforms:** Web
 - **Team:** Myself + Game Development Team (content upgrades)
-- **Technologies:** PHP, JavaScript, Redux, Redux Saga, AngularJS, SCSS
+- **Technologies:** Redux, Redux Saga, AngularJS, JavaScript, SCSS, PHP

 In a major six-month overhaul of Tynker's Block Editor, the core of the educational platform, I independently rewrote most of the codebase and developed numerous features from scratch, focusing on scalability and future-proofing.
 To achieve this, I implemented an extension framework that encapsulated each code functionality into its own extension with a pre-determined lifecycle and declarative specification of dependencies, forcing separation of concerns.